Sh4yy/cloudflare-email/README.md

 		- Name: `@`
 		- Value: `v=spf1 a mx include:relay.mailchannels.net ~all`

+## Setup DKIM

+This step is optional, but highly recommended.
+DKIM is a DNS record that helps prevent email spoofing.
+You may follow the steps listed in the [MailChannels documentation](https://support.mailchannels.com/hc/en-us/articles/7122849237389-Adding-a-DKIM-Signature) to set up DKIM for your domain.

 ## Usage

 Once you have deployed this worker function to Cloudflare Workers, you can send emails by making a `POST` request to the worker on the `/api/email` endpoint with the following parameters: